TheGitSlender/Automaton_App/README.md

 - **Login Problems**: Check your username and ensure 2FA code is entered correctly
 - **Automata Operations**: Verify that automata have matching alphabets for set operations

-## Note for Developers

-Minimize comments and explanatory strings throughout the codebase to reduce verbosity.
-Focus on self-documenting code with clear function and variable names.